Digital Media and Society - Master's Programme in Social Sciences

-Student profile Digital Media and Society is very popular among both international and Swedish students and attracts hundreds of applicants every year.
+Digital Media and Society is very popular among both international and Swedish students and attracts hundreds of applicants every year.
 In 2018, applicants came from 134 different countries.
-The group of 20-30 students who are selected and attend the programme come from diverse academic, educational, cultural and ethnic backgrounds.
-This further strengthens the programme's focus on inclusion, diversity and multidisciplinarity.
+The group of 20-30 students who attend the programme come from diverse academic, educational, cultural and ethnic backgrounds.
+This further strengthens the programme's focus on inclusion, diversity and multidisciplinary.

-Digital Media and Society has a duration of two academic years and is built around four main components that relate to different types of knowledge, skills and competences.
+Digital Media and Society has a duration of two academic years and is built around four main components that relate to different types of knowledge, skills and competencies.
 These components are: